A Generalized Probabilistic Learning Approach for Multi-Fidelity Uncertainty Propagation in Complex Physical Simulations: Appendix: Considerations of Computational Complexity, Costs and Speed-up for Numerical Relaxation

 The speed-up~$f_{\text{HF/LF}}$ by a numerical relaxation can then be expressed as:

-Figure \ref{fig: speed_up} illustrates potential speed-ups due to numerical relaxation of the original problem.
-Element or mesh coarsening is always shown in combination with a change of the time step size according to the CFL condition.
-The figure illustrates the effectiveness of higher order methods (change of polynomial degree) in terms of the achieved speed-up factor.
-A change of~$k$ or~$h$ changes the number of DoFs according to equation \eqref{eqn: dofs}.
-We do not explicitly show theoretical error estimates for the relaxation procedure as they are not of primary importance for the multi-fidelity scheme.
-It should be noted that the absolute error or deviation between LF and HF model is not relevant for the proposed method, but only the structure of the error itself (noise structure).
+\Cref{fig: speed_up} illustrates potential speed-ups due to numerical relaxation of the original problem.
+According to the CFL condition, element or mesh coarsening is always shown in combination with a time step change.
 From a practical perspective, especially the change of the polynomial degree~$k$ for the Ansatz function of the Galerkin approximation can lead to large speed-ups even for the same mesh.
-In contrast, the relaxation of couplings or tolerances has a smaller impact (logarithmic expression).
-An additional speed-up factor of two can be achieved when we relax the floating point precision to single-precision.
-Even though the presented speed-ups are theoretical values one can expect tremendous efficiency gains without the need for a completely new computational model.
+In contrast, the relaxation of couplings or tolerances has a smaller impact~(logarithmic expression).
+An additional speed-up factor of two can be achieved when we relax the floating-point precision to single-precision.
+Even though the presented speed-ups are theoretical values, one can expect tremendous efficiency gains without the need for a completely new computational model.

-The overall cost for the multi-fidelity framework \emph{BMFMC} is then composed by the costs for the sampling on the LF model and costs for the HF simulations in~$\Ds$.
-To demonstrate the efficiency of \emph{BMFMC}, we want to compare the computational costs of the proposed multi-fidelity approach with the cost associated with a classic Monte-Carlo sampling strategy.
-We define the following speed-up expression for \emph{BMFMC}:

-Figure \ref{fig: speed_up_mf} shows the theoretical speed-ups of BMFMC for different LF model speed-ups~$f_{\text{HF/LF}}$, as well as different training data sizes~$\ntrain$ and Monte-Carlo sample sizes~$\mathrm{N}_{MC}$.

-The multi-fidelity approach becomes especially powerful, if a high number of Monte-Carlo evaluations on the HF model would have been necessary to estimate a statistic of interest with high accuracy.